"Ottawa's Most Trusted Photographer" ™

 Some of these business strategies, tips, and advice may seem counterintuitive and contrary to what others claim or have taught you but the fact is they work and my forty years in business prove it.

-I'm still busy shooting five days a week so I am not open to questions at this point.
+I'm still busy shooting four days a week so I am not open to questions at this point.

 Here's what I have learned in no particular order...

 Make your life easier by automating as many of the behind the scene mundane tasks as you can.
 I subscribe to a service that books my appointments online, collects deposits and payments, collects all the customer data/contact info I need, sends confirmations, sends reminders and sends requests for reviews.
 If a client wants to cancel or reschedule it is all done behind the scenes and does not involve back and forth phone calls.
 Saves me so much time and works 24/7.

 I also subscribe to a retouching service.
 They do a great job at a great price and I use them when either I'm too busy to do it myself or honestly... when a retouching job is beyond me or I figure it will take too long to fit into my daily workflow.